 - Turning customers into advocates.

 Community leadership and participation (both online and offline) are integral to a Social Media Manager’s success.
-An essential component is communicating the company’s brand in a positive, authentic way that will attract today’s modern, hyper-connected buyers.
+An essential component is communicating the company’s brand in a positive, authentic way that will attract today’s modern, discerning, hyper-connected buyers.

 Content management duties include: